Polonization: Grand Duchy of Lithuania

 During the Reformation, voices were raised that Latin should be the language of the Lithuanians, due to the alleged proximity of the two languages and the legendary origin of the Lithuanian nobility from the Romans.
 However, this intention failed and Latin never reached the same position as in the Polish Crown.
 Instead, Polish quickly took the place of the official language.
 At the beginning of the 17th-century instructions and resolutions of sejmiks were written down in Polish.
 In the period 1620–1630, the Polish language supplanted Ruthenian in the books of the Lithuanian Metrica.
 When in 1697 the Sejm of the Commonwealth passed a resolution to replace Ruthenian language by Polish in all official actions, it only approved the long-standing status quo.
 In addition to Polish, Latin was also used in the documents of the Lithuanian chancellery referring to the Catholic Church, cities under Magdeburg Law, Livonia and foreigners.

-Already at the beginning of the 16th century Polish became the first language of the Lithuanian magnates.
+Already at the beginning of the 16th century, Polish became the first language of the Lithuanian magnates.
 In the following century, it was adopted by the Lithuanian nobility in general.
 Even the nobility of Žemaitija used the Polish language already in the 17th century.
-At the beginning of the 18th century the Polish language was adopted by the entire nobility of the Grand Duchy – Lithuanian, Ruthenian, German and Tatar.
+At the beginning of the 18th century, the Polish language was adopted by the entire nobility of the Grand Duchy – Lithuanian, Ruthenian, German and Tatar.
 The Polish language also penetrated other social strata: the clergy, the townspeople, and even the peasants.

 Linguistic Polonization did not always mean full Polonization in the state or ethnic sense.
 The Lithuanian nobility felt united with the Polish nobility as part of one political nation of the Commonwealth, enjoying privileges, freedom and equality.
 In this sense, they often referred to themselves as "Polish nobility" or outright "Poles".
-At the same time, separatism and the defense of Lithuanian national separateness within the federation state were very strong.
+At the same time, separatism and the defense of Lithuanian national separateness within the federation state were strong.
 The Lithuanian nobility was strongly attached to the laws, traditions and symbols of the Grand Duchy.
 Moreover, the Lithuanian separateness was also defended by the members of ethnically Polish families settling in Lithuania.